kekeandzeyu/kekeandzeyu/README.md

 - ✨ Hi, I'm Zeyu Li, a student from Physics Department of Peking University, who is striving to learn Computer Science courses by himself ✨
-- 🌱 I’m currently learning Operating System 🌱
+- 🌱 I’m currently learning Computer Architecture, Database System & Operating System 🌱
-- 👯 I enjoy traveling, watching movies, reading books and more (although not much interest in sports)
+- 👯 I enjoy traveling, watching movies, reading books and more (although not much interest in sports) 👯
-- 📫 How to reach me: Email, GitHub, or more on the left panel!
+- 📫 How to reach me: Email, GitHub, or more on the left panel! 📫
 - 😄 Pronouns: He/Him 😄

 Want to learn more about me?
 Visit [my website](https://kkzy.pages.dev/) for more!